 Advice to Management

 I applied through an employee referral.
+The process took 6 weeks.
 I interviewed at Novartis (East Hanover, NJ) in October 2010.

 First phone interview, mainly on your experience and skill sets, talk about the projects you did.

 Then on-site interview with panel staff.
 It is also required to take drug test and background check.
 The whole process took about 6 weeks.